imrafaelmerino/java-fun/docs/index.md

 great to convey information quickly and concisely, and distinguish methods that return mutable objects from the ones that return immutable ones, is something that has to be highlighted somehow.
 Not like in other languages like Scala, symbols are not allowed in Java to name variables and methods, that's why I use an underscore.
-I prefer to use an exclamation as Ruby does, but I can't
+I prefer to use an exclamation as Ruby does, but it's not possible in Java.
 ### <a name="json-immutable-obj-creation"></a> Creation of immutable Json objects
 ```
 // from keys and associated elements